Peruvilai

-Peruvilai, also called Keezha Peruvilai, is a area of Nagercoil corporation in Tamil Nadu, India.
-It is 4 km from the town Nagercoil.
+Peruvilai, also called Keezha Peruvilai, is a village near Nagercoil in Tamil Nadu, India.

 History

 The primary occupation of the people is agriculture.
 Before independence, royal corporal punishment took place here.
 This was done by a person called Aarachar.
 The Shiva temple has a historical connection with the great king Marthanda Varma, who got his stomach pain treated after getting the blessings of Lord Chokkalinga, the form of the presiding deity here.
 A mosque is situated on the way to Parvathipuram.
 Peruvilai has many Hindu temples also, and they have their own history.

 Government and politics

 S. Jeyapaul of the INC was elected as an M.L.A in 2006 representing the Colachel legislative segment.
 His native place is Peruvilai.
 He died in 2010.
 Before 2011, Peruvilai was under Colachel legislative segment and now in 2011, it is under Nagercoil legislative segment.
 From April 2011, Peruvilai is going to be town panchayath.
 This time the legislative member is Nanjil A.Murugaesan.
 He is elected by Nagercoil people as MLA.
 Mrs. Sheeja Shakemeeran was the president of the panchayath.
 She got an award from President A.P.J.
 Abdul Kalam for good environmental village in 2008.
 Mrs. Seerya Pushpam was the vice-president of the panchayath.
 After 2011 Peruvilai became town panchayath, and came under municipality.
 Now, the councillor of Peruvilai is Mrs. Sukitha Nadarajan(Congress).